oscarlmdev/oscarlmdev/README.md

 - 🗣️ Fluent in Spanish AND English

-- 🌱 I’m currently learning C#, use of frameworks,software deployment and SQL automation
+- 🌱 I’m currently learning Angular, Tailwind,software deployment and SQL automation

 - 📫 How to reach me oscarlmdev@gmail.com